 - Court judgments

 Virginia SR22 insurance is a financial responsibility form that guarantees you will be insured for a future period of time.
 When your license is suspended, you’re considered a higher insurance risk.
-Therefore, it’s more important that you’re properly insured and financially responsible in the event your actions cause injury or property damage to others.
+Therefore, it’s more important to be properly insured and financially responsible in the event your actions cause injury or property damage to others.

 The minimum liability coverage requirements of all drivers, including those who are required to carry SR22 insurance, are 25/50/20: